poojagowda7818/NLP_Project4/README.md

 Steps to be added for following topics:
-1) How to install all dependencies
+1) Run following command to install OpenNMT package:
+          # !pip install OpenNMT-py
 2) How to preprocess the data so it is in the correct format
+         # !onmt_build_vocab -config config-exp1.yaml -n_sample 10000
-3) How to train the models on the data
+4) How to train the models on the data
-4) How to use one of your already trained models to predict unseen data
+5) How to use one of your already trained models to predict unseen data
-5) How to evaluate the output
+6) How to evaluate the output